-The school in its compliance report has mentioned that the school does not charge 'Building fund' or 'development charges' from the students and it has complied with Rule 177 of DSER, 1973 while utilising savings for constructing school building.
-However, the school has not ensured the compliance of Rule 177 which provides that the school funds at the first instance be utilised for the purpose of payment of staff salaries, allowances and other dues payable to them including gratuity and leave encashment.
-And in order to ensuring gratuity and leave encashment investments are required to be made in the plan assets as defined in AS-15 Employee benefits as issued by the Institute of Chartered Accountants of India.
+Since, the school has not ensured the compliance of Rule 177 which provides that the school funds at the first instance be utilised for the purpose of payment of staff salaries, allowances and other dues payable to them including gratuity and leave encashment.
+And in order to ensuring gratuity and leave encashment investments are required to be made in the plan assets as defined in AS-15 for Employee benefits as issued by the Institute of Chartered Accountants of India.
 Thus, instead of investing the amount in plan assets the school funds were utilised for construction of building.
-And therefore, the submission of the school is not correct and accordingly, INR 2,30,34,717 has been added to the funds position of the school with the direction to the school to recover this amount from the society within 30 days from the date of issue of the order.
+And therefore, the submission of the school is not correct and accordingly, INR 2,30,34,717 has been added to the funds position of the school with the direction to the school to recover this amount from the society within 30 days from the date of issue of this order.